ldaniels528/trifecta/README.md

                                           from "topic:shocktrade.quotes.avro" with "avro:file:avro/quotes.avsc"
                                           where symbol == "AAPL"

+**NOTE**: Because we didn't specify a limit for the number of results that could be returned, the default value (25) is used.

-As with most potentially long-running statements, if the query takes long than a few seconds to complete, it will be executed in the background.
+As with most potentially long-running statements in Trifecta, if the query takes longer than a few seconds to complete, it will be executed in the background.

     kafka:shocktrade.quotes.avro/0:32050> Job #607 completed (use 'jobs -v 607' to view results)
     + --------------------------------------------------------------------- +